manuflores/manuflores.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, I'm Manu, a grad student in Matt Thomson's group at Caltech.
+Hey, hola, hallo!
+I'm Manu, a grad student in Matt Thomson's group at Caltech, a greenhouse for exploring bold ideas in math & biology.
-I'm a proud mexican, born and raised in Cancun, but my spiritual home is in Merida, Yucatan.
-It was in Merida that I was lucky to been exposed to topological ideas, which ended up being the main tools of my PhD thesis.
-It turns out that this lineage of mexican topologists is goes back a few generations, and interestingly related to multiple visits of Solomon Lefschetz to Mexico.

 ### Research interests

 I'm broadly interested in using mathematics and computation to answer questions in genomics, evolution, and development.
-In this vein, I spend most of my time implementing in computational biology world.

-These days I'm mostly interested in:
+These days I'm mostly interested in the following topics.

 * Development and regeneration:
   * How does a single cell self-organize to develop into a complex organism like an animal ?